johngrahamreynolds/VUMC-Project/README.md

 ## How the Program Works

 This program will help you find and drill all the oil reservoirs on your land.
 The program accepts as input a .txt file containing on the first line two integers, M and N, separated by a space.
-An M x N grid of space separated values representing a map of the land immediately follows on the remaining lines of the .txt file.
+An M x N grid of space-separated values representing a map of the land immediately follows on the remaining lines of the .txt file.
 The land map contains two possible values at each of the MN possible grid locations: a 'P' representing petroleum, or a 'd' representing plain ole oil-free dirt.
 An oil reservoir is defined as any set of **oil grid points 'P' connected _vertically_ or _horizontally_**.
 You may assume that the land coordinates beyond those displayed on the map are plain ole oil-free dirt (your neighbotrs have already drilled their land).
 The land you miraculously inherited is encoded in a 4 x 5 land map called Inheritance.txt.

 Inheritance.txt contains the following: